mosong-cyrus/mosong-cyrus/README.md

 - 👯 I’m looking to collaborate on: Open Source Projects
 - 🤔 I’m looking for help with: Building scalable web applications
 - 💬 Ask me about: Python, Machine Learning, Financial Modeling
-- 📫 How to reach me: [Email](mailto:your-email@example.com)
+- 📫 How to reach me: [mosongcyrus@gmail.com](mailto:mosongcyrus@gmail.com)
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I love hiking and playing chess.
+- ⚡ Fun fact: Everyone has an idea, but the problem is putting the idea into reality.

 ## 🛠️ Technologies & Tools